EMI vs. EMC: The Differences Between EMI and EMC

 EMI can originate from either natural or manmade sources.
 Lightning and solar radiation are two examples of natural interference.

 To an extent, all man-made devices can cause EMI; cellphones, microwaves, and radios are some common sources.
 Generators, voltage regulators, oscillators, computing devices, sonar equipment, and high-tech medical equipment, like MRI machines and X-rays, account for other potential causes.
+Thankfully, Deep Coat Industries has many capabilities, from EMI shielding to vacuum metalizing, for all your equipment protection needs.

 Emission testing measures the amount of EMI generated by a particular device.
 This is used to gauge its potential impact on surrounding devices and, as a result, prevent mass malfunction.